How to Test Gold at Home: Safe DIY Checks and Limits

 A practical guide to white gold properties, including alloy composition, rhodium plating, durability, care, and authenticity checks.

-Learn how to test gold purity with hallmarks, magnet, density, acid, electronic, XRF, and assay methods.
+Learn how to test gold purity with hallmarks, magnet, density, acid, electronic, XRF, and assay methods before relying on results.

 Gold’s symbol is Au.
 Learn why it comes from Latin aurum, how atomic number 79 fits, and how Au differs from karat purity.